History of Balochistan: British Indian Empire

 Colonel Sir Robert Groves Sandeman introduced an innovative system of tribal pacification in Balochistan that was in effect from 1877 to 1947.
 However the Government of British India generally opposed his methods and refused to allow it to operate in the North West Frontier.
 Historians have long debated its scope and effectiveness in the peaceful spread of Imperial influence.

 Mir Khudadad Khan was tended to as a non-Indian prince against his will at the 1877 Durbar.
 But at the end of the durbar the Khan was given the honour accorded to Indian princes.
 This demonstrated that while the state had been treated as a non-Indian state in the beginning of the durbar, the British Government accepted it as an Indian state at the end of the assembly.
 After this and particularly after the 1877 establishment of the Baluchistan Agency, Kalat was regarded an Indian state.

 The British were the dominant power in Kalat, since Khudadad Khan was compelled to abdicate, and the khan's authority was restricted.
-The political agent in Kalat gave allowances to Sarawan and Jhalawan's tribal chiefs and Karan and Las Bela had become effectively independent of Kalat.
+The political agent in Kalat gave allowances to Sarawan and Jhalawan's tribal chiefs and Kharan and Las Bela had become effectively independent of Kalat.
 Moreover, Kalat's Prime Minister was an Indian Government deputy who did not answer to the khan.

 In 1933 Ahmad Yar Khan became the Kalat's ruler with an insecure place in the Baluch-Brahui confederacy.
 To obtain complete control of Kalat, he requested the Government of India to restore his authority.
 While acknowledging the benefits of the British he claimed it was now time for him to take power.
 The Indian Government agreed but wanted to maintain power over the disbursements to the chiefs, in addition, to sanction over their authorisation and dismissal.
 This did not allow Ahmad Yar Khan any real authority over the chiefs.

 The Khan demanded that his sovereignty be accepted over Kharan and Las Bela, his authority be completely reinvigorated in Kalat and the return of the districts of Nasirabad, Nushki and Quetta.
 The Indian Government knew to preserve Khan's loyalty some powers had to be given to him.
 While the government allowed him to control the disbursements to the chiefs, the Khan could not make significant decisions about them unless the AGG agreed.
 Despite the disadvantages, the Khan obtained a nominal victory by retaking authority in the state.

 After this, the Khan claimed that Kalat was a non-Indian state and requested the Government of India to accept his rule over Las Bela, Kharan and the Bugti and Marri tribal regions.
 The Government of India concluded after a careful investigation that Kalat had always been an Indian state.
 Since the Government policy was to not allow the breakup of the confederacy it accepted that Las Bela and Kharan were under the formal suzerainty of Kalat; simultaneously recognizing Kharan's status as a separate state.
 The extent of this "suzerainty" was never explained although the Khan saw it as a triumph.